IfeBusola263/alx-polly/README.md

 ## Current State

 This project is currently in development with placeholder implementations:

-- Authentication uses client-side storage (localStorage) for demonstration
-- Poll data is stored in memory using mock data
 - API routes are implemented as placeholders for future backend integration

 ## Future Enhancements